Tourist Map of Tintagel – Mysteries of King Arthurs Birthplace

 Transportation and Mobility in Tintagel

 For those planning to travel to Tintagel by public transportation, the nearest train station is Bodmin Parkway, approximately 45 minutes away by taxi.
-A more cost-effective option is the local bus service, with the 595 bus running a regular route between Bodmin Parkway and Tintagel.
-This scenic journey offers an opportunity to get a glimpse of the picturesque Cornish countryside.
+A more cost-effective option is the local bus service, offering a scenic journey through the picturesque Cornish countryside.
+If you prefer more convenience and flexibility, renting a car to explore Glastonbury and other nearby towns in Cornwall is a viable option.
+However, be mindful of the narrow and winding lanes.

 Schedules and Prices